Diagnostic Pathology Services

-In general, your clinical care team will help you arrange tests and explain the results to you.
+In general, your clinical care team will arrange for an in-house review of any cancer diagnosis by our experts, help you arrange for other biopsies or laboratory tests as needed, and explain the results to you.
+You will also be able to find detailed pathology reports in your medical record.
 However, if you need to reach the Pathology Department directly, you can call us at 617-732-7510 or send a fax to 617-732-7513.

 Our Location: